sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

 *I should probably get some more... period-appropriate clothing as well, I don't want to stick out too badly and draw attention to myself.
 I'll need money for that though.* "Hey, don't mind me asking, but is something I could do around here to earn a little bit of cash?
 I'm trying to come up with something I could do to buy some clothing from here so I don't stick out so much to the monsters."

 "...
 What do you mean by 'cash'?"
-Carrie raised an eyebrow.
+Prima raised an eyebrow.

 *Oh, whoops.* "Sorry, 'rupees'.
 Currency, basically."